Skip to main content

 • Comprehensive Administration: UDMG offers robust tools for the complete Account lifecycle: creation, configuration, monitoring, and deactivation.

-• Directory Integration: Support for external authentication sources like LDAP enables centralized identity management across your organization.
+• Directory Integration: Support for external authentication sources like LDAP and Single Sign-On enables centralized identity management across your organization.

 Before You Begin